Apple iPhone 8 deals explained

 - Virgin Mobile – None of Virgin’s plans have an upfront cost and you can choose either a 24 or 36-month contract, then switch between data plans each month.
 All plans come with data rollover and data-free messaging on WhatsApp, Facebook Messenger and Twitter.

 - Vodafone – The upfront fee stays the same with most of Vodafone’s iPhone 8 plans.
-They all include a free trial of SecureNet and Red Entertainment plans give you a choice of subscriptions – choose from Amazon Prime Video, Spotify, a NOW TV Entertainment pass and Sky Sports Mobile TV.
+They all include a free trial of SecureNet and Red Entertainment plans give you a choice of subscriptions – choose from Amazon Prime Video, Spotify, a NOW TV Entertainment Membership and Sky Sports Mobile TV.

 SIM-free iPhone 8 deals